NEW MUSEUM SYSTEM DEVELOPE NEW SPATIAL SEQUENCE

 CATEGORY: Architecture -built environment – interiors

-This article attempts to reconstruct the relationship between Naviglio Grande and its surrounding diverse elements in the evolution of urban Milan, shaping a spatial sequence that emphasizes “past, present, future”.
+The Naviglio Grande project aims to reconstruct the relationship between the Naviglio Grande and its surrounding spatial elements in the urban evolution of Milan, so as to form a spatial sequence that emphasizes “past, present, future”.

 Start with an abstract operation, strip away useless things, aim at key landscape and environmental characteristics, and reshape the space relationship of the Grand Canal design.
 Return architecture to reality, and reality cannot be revealed through a simple montage, it can only be presented through a montage guided by a lens that records those measurements of the earth.
 Through the montage lens, we will create a new spatial and historical order by using the texture of the buildings around the canal, history, artificial landscape, natural landscape, time memory, and the film used as the connection lens.